Interview Query

 3. What is a unique key in SQL?

 In SQL, a unique key is one or more columns or fields that identify a record in a database.
-Tables can have multiple unique keys, which is a difference between unique keys and primary keys.
-With unique keys, only one NULL value is accepted for the column and it cannot have duplicate values.
+Tables can have multiple unique keys, a difference between unique and primary keys.
+With unique keys, only one NULL value is accepted for the column and cannot have duplicate values.

 4. What is the difference between UNION and UNION ALL?

-UNION and UNION ALL are SQL operators used to concatenate two or more result sets.
-This allows us to write multiple SELECT statements, retrieve the desired results, then combine them together into a final, unified set.
+UNION and UNION ALL are SQL operators that concatenate two or more result sets.
+This allows us to write multiple SELECT statements, retrieve the desired results, and then combine them together into a final, unified set.

 The main difference between UNION and UNION ALL is that: